 Healthcare providers use The Faces Pain Scale (FPS), which has been used in assessing pain in patient with physical pain.
 There is emerging research in the use of emoticons and emoji’s in expressing emotions.

 The concept for the app is to motivate individuals and families to lead healthy lifestyles by removing some of the mental and physical barriers.
-People can be empowered in their unique yet not so different living environments
+People can be empowered in their different living environments

 A descriptive analysis of how the applicant arrived at the idea